Use the function cos

 ## behaviour 1 2 3

-We see the latent state 1 is mostly associated to walking behaviour but also partly to grazing, latent state 2 mostly to grazing, and idle behaviour is represented by hidden states 2 and 3.
+We see the latent state 3 is mostly associated to walking behaviour but also partly to grazing behaviour.
+Latent state 2 mostly to grazing (which might explain why the cattle are expected to spend most time in state 2!) and a small part to idle behaviour.
+State 1 is almost exclusively representing idle behaviour.

 datxLabels